mozilla/django-product-details/README.rst

 is meant to be fully compatible with the version previously hosted on SVN.
-The `data source <https://github.com/mozilla-releng/product-details/>`__ of Mozilla Product Details from git repository is published to product-details.mozilla.org.
+The `data source <https://github.com/mozilla-releng/product-details/>`__ of Mozilla Product Details from the git repository is published to product-details.mozilla.org.

-For Django projects, this app manages updates and caching of the data, and turns the JSONs into Python objects.
+For Django projects, this app manages updates and caching of the data, and turns the JSON data into Python objects.

 Getting Started
 ---------------